CodeSchwert/FSND-P4-Design-A-Game/README.md

   players have the same amount of pairs.

 ###Bonus Stats:
--	Most consecutive turns taken (by matching pairs) ordered by player
+-	Most consecutive turns taken (by matching pairs) ordered by turns.

 ##Files Included:
 - api.py: Contains endpoints and game playing logic.